A Secure and Efficient Distributed Semantic Communication System for Heterogeneous Internet of Things: Proposed Solution

-IoT devices collectively build a blockchain network for trustworthy interactions with integrity, authentication and availability in the semantic communication system.
-A blockchain\cite{belotti2019vademecum, androulaki2018hyperledger} is a distributed immutable ledger, constructed as a list of blocks.
+We design a trustworthy scheme based on blockchain for the integrity and availability of the system update.
+Its workflow is shown in the Fig. \ref{fig_overview}.

+The scheme consists of three entities, which are elaborated as follows: \begin{enumerate} \item{ \textbf{IoT devices:} They have initial semantic communication codecs for performing tasks-oriented communications, and interact with each other to continuously update and synchronize the distributed semantic communication system.
+In addition, there are error-free links between them through protocols such as Bluetooth or WiFi that have been widely integrated into the IoT ecosystem. } \item{ \textbf{Key Generation Center:} A trusted third party plays a crucial role in the network, facilitating network initiation and public/private key pairs generation and distribution\cite{miao2022privacy}.
+It is worth noting that the center is unable to directly organize interactions and perform complicated data processing, due to availability issues caused by complex IoT environments or the limited computing and communication capabilities of the center. } \item{ \textbf{Blockchain:} A consortium blockchain\cite{belotti2019vademecum, androulaki2018hyperledger} is a intangible, conceptual entity maintained by IoT devices.
+It is a distributed immutable ledger, constructed as a list of blocks.
 Each block records a set of transactions, where a transaction represents an operation to read or write data to the ledger.
-The set of rules and conditions for querying or modifying the ledger is defined in codes, known as smart contracts.
-Each peer maintains a copy of the ledger by a collaborative process called consensus, ensuring the proper execution of smart contracts, the validation of blocks, and the consistency of the ledger among peers.
-Once a new block is generated and validated, it is cryptographically linked to the last block of the current ledger and synchronized among the networks.
-The blockchain is fault-tolerant and can withstand a single point of failure.
+It records all processes of system training and synchronization as transactions.
+Each device maintains a copy of the ledger by a collaborative process called consensus, ensuring the proper execution of operations, the validation of blocks, and the consistency of the ledger among peers.
+The blockchain is fault-tolerant and can withstand single point of failures.

-In the blockchain network maintained by IoT devices, model update and synchronization can be seen as transaction in blockchain, because it is actually a modification or reading of the ledger data.
-The blockchain network consists of multiple channels, each of which is a sub-network responsible for a specific semantic communication task.
-One device can participate in different channels at the same time.